Critical Care Nurse: All You Need to Know

 Job Outlook and Salary for Critical Care Nurses

 The future looks bright for ICU RNs!
-According to the U.S. Bureau of Labor Statistics, the job outlook for registered nurses is set to increase by 12% from 2018-2028.
-This percent increase is much faster than average; therefore, your decision to become an ICU RN might be your best one yet!
-On average, the median annual salary for a critical care nurse is approximately $72,541/year.
+According to the U.S. Bureau of Labor Statistics, the job outlook for registered nurses is set to increase by 9% from 2020-2030.
+This percent is a tad above average.
+Other industries typically increase by 8%.
+Being a registered nurse is a stable option as there will always be a demand.
+Being a critical care nurse is especially stable.
+ICU nurses are in incredibly high demand across the country.
+On average, the median annual critical care nurse salary is approximately $75,330/year.
 However, there are many factors that contribute to your actual take-home pay, which include: geographic location in the United States, type of facility, education level, and years of experience.
+Within the past year with COVID crisis contracts this critical care nurse salary has skyrocketed to north of $200,000/year for traveling nurses.
+Check out the ICU jobs we have across the nation!

 Deciding to become a critical care nurse is a big decision, but one that you’ll never regret.
 You get the opportunity to care for patients and their families in some of life’s most difficult times.
 You’re their hope, guide, educator, caregiver, and most importantly the advocate that keeps them going.
 Never lose sight of the profound impact you have on the lives of your patients and their families.
 Your ability to show compassion and genuine care will never be forgotten.